 Honestly, it’s all up to you.
 If you’ve never tried any beard products before, you may want to buy one of each and test them out.
 There’s no better way to figure out what you like and what works for your own beard than to try each.
 Then, depending on which one you like more, you can add that to your beard grooming routine.

 Using beard butter really isn’t hard once you know what to do.
 Follow these steps and you’ll learn how to use beard butter like a pro in no time:

 See?
 That’s how to use beard butter in a nutshell: it’s really that easy.
 The best time to do this is after you’ve showered and washed your face since your beard hair will be at it’s softest and easier to work with.
-Beard butter is fine to apply every day, even twice a day depending on your beard length, just make sure you’re not using it too much or too often and that you’re washing your beard regularly to ensure the product doesn’t build up and weight down your beard.
-You’ll also want to wash the comb and/or brush you use, as leaving beard butter in your combs and brushes will create lumps of dried beard butter and clog not only the comb, but your beard the next time to brush it out.
+It’s is fine to apply every day, even twice a day depending on your beard length, just make sure you’re not using it too much or too often and that you’re washing your beard regularly to ensure the product doesn’t build up and weight down your beard.
+You’ll also want to wash the beard comb and/or brush you use, as leaving beard butter in your beard combs and brushes will create lumps and clog not only the beard comb, but your beard the next time to brush it out.

-There are many beard butters on the market, so even once you’ve decided that beard butter is going to be a part of your routine, how do you know which one is right for you?
+There are many butters on the market, so even once you’ve decided you want to add this product to your beard grooming repertoire, how do you know which one is right for you?
 It can get expensive trying every single one on the market, so I’ve summed up a few below to give you an idea of what to try.